Struggling with Milk blisters?

-- Use a sterilized needle to puncture the blister (soak the needle in rubbing alcohol for 5 minutes before using)
+- Use a sterilized needle to puncture the blister.
+Soak the needle in rubbing alcohol for 5 minutes before using it.

-3. Clear the duct ~ Get baby to breastfeed afterwards, this will drain the duct (you could pump also) Don’t get a fright if you notice thick, stringy milk while expressing.
+3. Clear the duct: Get your baby to breastfeed afterwards, this will drain the duct (you could pump also) Don’t get a fright if you notice some thick, stringy milk while expressing.

 - If you have any oozing or pus coming from your nipple.